alp1n3-dev/cast/README.md

 **v0.8**

 - [ ] Reference files to include in the body via their path
-- [ ] Wordlist / fuzzing support via the provided vars
+- [ ] Wordlist / fuzzing support via the provided vars (`<% varName = ./tests/wordlist.txt %>` or something similar.
+Will resend the request enough times to iterate through the list.
+Can only be used in the request it is defined above.)

 **v0.9**